 No tidal, beam or airdraught restrictions.
-Largest ship berthed to date, "Queen Mary 2"
+Largest ships berthed to date, "Queen Mary 2" and "MSC Meraviglia".

 Invergordon is the Gateway to the Scottish Highlands, and has many tourist attractions located close by, within reach of a half or whole day shore excursion.

-Attractions include Urquhart Castle at Loch Ness, Cawdor Castle, Dunrobin Castle, Eilean Donan Castle and the Castle of Mey.
+Attractions include Urquhart Castle at Loch Ness, Culloden Battlefield, Cawdor Castle, and Dunrobin Castle.

-Activities include golf, hill walking, cycling, dolphin spotting and bird watching.
+Activities include golf, hill walking, cycling, dolphin spotting, river fishing and bird watching.

 Many tours take in places such as whisky distilleries, Inverewe Gardens, Dornoch Cathedral, Fort George, Culloden Battlefield, Strathspey Steam Railway, Highland Wildlife Park, and Cairngorm National Nature Reserve, as well as shopping in the City of Inverness.